 This one is a less obvious but very important point when it comes to Moroccan rug styling.
 People will often see the rugs and only think living room, but due to their size they can work in a variety of spaces, and truly give life to rooms that need a pop!
 Below are some of my favorite examples:

 Think entry way if you have a large room:

 Perfect for a dining space:

-5) Get a larger, new Moroccan rug or order custom from me.
+5) Get a larger, new Moroccan rug or order custom from our shop.

 There are still rugs being made by Berber tribes in Morocco.
 We work with some of the tribes to create larger rugs that fit more traditional western spaces.
 These pieces are gorgeous, but can be pricey due to the size and the time it takes to weave them.
 But sometimes this is the right solution for your space.

 Email me for details on how to have a custom handwoven rug created.
 Below are some images of the new larger rugs: